 My research focuses on early modern Europe, including Britain, and particularly on Italy.
 I've published on the history of diplomacy, on material culture and on political life in this period more broadly.
 My first book, Our Man in Rome: Henry VIII and his Italian Ambassador, was published in 2012 and explored the diplomacy behind Henry’s first divorce.
-An academic monograph, Diplomacy in Renaissance Rome will be out in 2015.
+An academic monograph, Diplomacy in Renaissance Rome followed in 2015.
 My new project looks at the cultural history of handguns during the early sixteenth century, when they were a new technology.

 I studied Politics and Communication Studies at the University of Liverpool and went on to work in the media before returning to academia to study for a PhD in History at Royal Holloway, University of London.
 I held fellowships at the Institute for Historical Research, the British School at Rome and the European University Institute, and taught at Durham and Sheffield Universities before taking up my post at Swansea in 2015.